 TYPE OF DISASTER WARNING ACTION EMERGENCY SIGNALS FIRE and OFF-SITE EVACUATION BIOLOGICAL EMERGENCIES, BOMB THREAT, GAS LEAK, CHEMICAL SPILL, EXPLOSION, ATTACK Sound of explosion, smoke, fumes, burning sensation in eyes or throat.
 ASSESS SITUATION: Carefully and immediately evacuate in single file lines to Grant Hill Park.
 Once at reunion spot, immediately take attendance and send to attendance staff.
 Follow directions of the leadership team.
 Announcement via Intercom/Text message (All clear given by a member of the Leadership team) EARTHQUAKE Loud rumbling; noise like sonic boom, ground and buildings shaking.
 Prepare for aftershocks Drop, cover and hold: Take protective position under tables, desks and other supporting objects (head first).
 Hold onto furniture.
 If outside lay down or crouch.
 Remain protected for at least two minutes.
 Turn off electrical equipment.
 After first aftershock evacuate building(s) to Grant Hill Park in quick, quiet single file lines.
 Take attendance immediately and send to attendance staff.
 Follow directions of leadership team.
 Announcement via Intercom/Text message (All clear given by a member of the Leadership team) LOCKDOWN and/or SURPRISE ATTACK Sound of gunfire, explosions, flash of light, yelling, LISTEN TO ANNOUNCEMENTS/ TEXT: If there is a non-threatening emergency there will be a message stating the reason for the lockdown.
 If there is NO message from leadership you will need to proceed with ALICE Training strategies.
-Announcement via Intercom/Text message SHELTER IN PLACE ENVIRONMENTAL EMERGENCY EXPLOSION CHEMICAL ACCIDENT SEVERE WEATHER ENVIRONMENTAL fumes, burning sensation in eyes or throat ASSESS SITUATION: EMERGENCY EXPLOSION in eyes or throat A.L.I.C.E.
-TRAINING Make all students and ALL CLEAR IN A.L.I.C.E.
+Announcement via Intercom/Text message SHELTER IN PLACE ENVIRONMENTAL EMERGENCY EXPLOSION CHEMICAL ACCIDENT SEVERE WEATHER Sound of explosion, smoke, fumes, burning sensation in eyes or throat ASSESS SITUATION: A.L.I.C.E.
+TRAINING Make all students and staff aware of the situation, if necessary/prudent go inside or leave the school site, lock door, and determine when it is best to evacuate quickly and safely to a nearby location (99 cent store, park, etc) or remain inside.
+Close windows, shades, and vents.
+Keep away from windows.
+If needed, block door and think of age appropriate ways to get kids prepared.
+ENVIRONMENTAL THREAT: turn off heating/AC and seal all gaps under doors and windows.
+Keep students away from outdoor environment.
+ALL CLEAR IN A.L.I.C.E.
 MODE: ONLY GIVEN BY PERSONNEL WHO HAS KEY ACCESS TO YOUR ROOM ALL CLEAR GIVEN VIA EMAIL, TEXT OR PHONE CALL FOR NON-THREATENING SITUATIONS POWER UTILITY FAILURE Blackout, no water, telephones not working.
 ASSESS SITUATION: Wait for directions for Admin.